awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

    On the **Connectivity & security** tab, note the port and the endpoint of the writer DB instance\.
 Use the endpoint and port of the cluster in your JDBC and ODBC connection strings for any application that performs write or read operations\.

-### Current Console<a name="Aurora.CreateInstance.Creating.CurrentConsole"></a>
+### Original Console<a name="Aurora.CreateInstance.Creating.CurrentConsole"></a>

 **To create an Aurora DB cluster using the AWS Management Console**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the top\-right corner of the AWS Management Console, select the AWS Region in which you want to create the Aurora DB cluster\.
+1. In the top\-right corner of the AWS Management Console, choose the AWS Region in which you want to create the Aurora DB cluster\.

 1. In the navigation pane, choose **Databases**\.